MoritzLaurer/prompt_templates/docs/agents_tools.md

 - JSON files: Tool use and function calling is often handled via JSON strings and different libraries then provide different abstractions on top of this.
 - .py file: libraries like `LangChain` or `Transformers.Agents` enable the use of tools/functions via normal python functions with doc strings and a decorator.
 This would be less universally compatible/interoperable though.

 `Transformers.Agents` currently has [Tool.push_to_hub](https://huggingface.co/docs/transformers/v4.45.2/en/main_classes/agent#transformers.Tool.push_to_hub) which pushes tools to the hub as a Space.
+Some tools & prompts have been stored like this [here](https://huggingface.co/huggingface-tools) on the Hub.
 This makes sense if users want a hosted tool with compute, but it is not interoperable with API client libraries.
-Some tools & prompts have been stored [here on the Hub](https://huggingface.co/huggingface-tools) in different formats.

 ### How to handle agents?